 Object Description

-Silver hanging kandili.
-THere are 3 round sections to it, the lowest being a round silverpiece, then comes a larger center piece with ornate vine designs that curl up it and three handles, also in the shape of vine designs.
+A silver-hanging kandili.
+There are three round sections to it, the lowest being a round silver piece, then a larger centerpiece with ornate vine designs that curl up it, and three handles, also in the shape of vine designs.
 The top part of the Kandili is in a rounded cup shape with triangles going up the side of it.
-At the very to of that is a puched-out cross-fence design.
+At the very top of that is a punched-out cross-fence design.
 A part of this has been folded in.
+Connected to the top of the handles are three chains; one connected to each handle.
+The chains are in an elongated shape with a cross shape at each end.
+They connect to a top piece which hangs.

 Origin

-Used at St. Demetrios Orthodox Church in Chicago, Il. for over 30 years.
+Used at St. Demetrios Orthodox Church in Chicago, IL. for over 30 years.

 Rights and Reproduction